tomberget/github-actions-workshop/tasks/000-setup.md

 This opens a lightweight version of VSCode in your browser.
 Apart from some quality-of-life features missing (like terminal access), it works similarly to VSCode on your computer.

+## 3. Let's Start the Workshop!

+Open [the first lesson](./001-getting-started.md) and begin your journey!